Want to be a happier you? These easy ways to improve your health will change your life and transform your everyday habits for the better!

 If creating a healthy lifestyle is one of your goals this year, then you’re in good company.
-But now that you’ve started, does it feel a little overwhelming?
+But now that you’ve started and are entering spring, does it feel a little overwhelming?
 You wouldn’t be alone in that either.

-After all, “healthy lifestyle” sounds broad, and can feel decidedly life changing.
+Creating more of a “healthy lifestyle” can feel decidedly life-changing, but can also feel rather broad.
 While that may be true, it doesn’t have to mean hard.
-It’s important to understand that all change is a process that takes time, but healthier living is within your reach, starting today.
+It’s important to understand that all change is a process that takes time, but know healthier living is within your reach.

 The trick to creating a healthy lifestyle is to make small, consistent changes over time.
-After about ninety days those changes will become routine and eventually a lifestyle.
+After about ninety days, those changes will become routine and become a part of your lifestyle.
 Small changes can include things like taking more steps each day, having an extra glass of water, going to bed half an hour earlier, or using real ingredients rather than packaged or processed food.

 But a healthy lifestyle isn’t just about food and exercise.

 Whole health means caring for your whole self: mind, body, and spirit.
 Each facet of who you are is inextricably connected, and the strength of one can be used to bring health and healing to the weakness of another.
 Socrates said: “The secret of change is to focus all of your energy not on fighting the old, but on building the new.”